dragitz/pdf/README.md

 Check the release tab

-NOTE: The code have been updated in the release
+NOTE: The code has been updated in the release

 ---------------
 #####